Uranium-238: Nuclear weapons

 can be used to encase the fusion fuel, the high flux of very energetic neutrons from the resulting fusion reaction causes 238U nuclei to split and adds more energy to the "yield" of the weapon.
 Such weapons are referred to as fission-fusion-fission weapons after the order in which each reaction takes place.
 An example of such a weapon is Castle Bravo.

 The larger portion of the total explosive yield in this design comes from the final fission stage fueled by 238U, producing enormous amounts of radioactive fission products.
 For example, an estimated 77% of the 10.4-megaton yield of the Ivy Mike thermonuclear test in 1952 came from fast fission of the depleted uranium tamper.
-Because depleted uranium has no critical mass, it can be added to thermonuclear bombs in almost unlimited quantity.
+Because depleted (or natural) uranium has no critical mass, it can be added to thermonuclear bombs in almost unlimited quantity.
 The Soviet Union's test of the Tsar Bomba in 1961 produced "only" 50 megatons of explosive power, over 90% of which came from fusion because the 238U final stage had been replaced with lead.
 Had 238U been used instead, the yield of the Tsar Bomba could have been well above 100 megatons, and it would have produced nuclear fallout equivalent to one third of the global total that had been produced up to that time.

-Radium series (or uranium series)
+Decay

-The decay chain of 238U is commonly called the "radium series" (sometimes "uranium series").
-Beginning with naturally occurring uranium-238, this series includes the following elements: astatine, bismuth, lead, polonium, protactinium, radium, radon, thallium, and thorium.
-All of the decay products are present, at least transiently, in any uranium-containing sample, whether metal, compound, or mineral.
-The decay proceeds as:
+Uranium-238 is an alpha emitter, producing thorium-234 which is a beta emitter, etc. This leads to a decay chain, commonly called the radium series or uranium series.
+Beginning with naturally occurring uranium-238, this series includes isotopes of astatine, bismuth, lead, polonium, protactinium, radium, radon, thallium, thorium and uranium, all of which are present in natural uranium sources.
+The decay proceeds as (only main decay branches shown):

+Or in tabular form, including minor branches: